syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Tables.md

 {% endhighlight %}

-The following code snippet illustrates how to create a simple table by dynamically adding rows.
+The following code example illustrates how to create a simple table by dynamically adding rows.

 {% highlight c# %}
 [C#]